My Experience as an Election Judge

 What I Learned as an Election Judge

-The experience was eye-opening.
-For years I have stood in line, maybe quietly grumbled when it has taken a long time, voted, got my sticker and rolled out.
-I never really noticed the staff or those around me voting, nor did I stop to think how everything got set up in that room that is usually a gymnasium or how the votes got from the gym to the results on the TV screen.
+The experience as an election judge was eye-opening.
+For years, I have stood in line, maybe quietly grumbling when it has taken a long time to vote, get my sticker, and head out.
+I never really noticed the staff or those around me voting, nor did I stop to think about how everything got set up in that room, which is usually a gymnasium, or how the votes got from the gym to the results on the TV screen.

-Maryland returned to paper ballots over a decade ago not because it’s cheaper or because the County is in the stone ages, but because it’s more accurate and tamper resistant.
-If you are unable to fill out a paper ballot, each polling station has at least one touch screen polling machine available.
+Maryland returned to paper ballots over a decade ago, not because they are cheaper or because the County was in the Stone Age, but because they are more accurate and tamper-resistant.
+If you are unable to fill out a paper ballot, each polling station has at least one touch-screen polling machine available.
+This is a ballot-marking device; you will not be voting electronically, but instead, a machine will mark a ballot on your behalf that will be scanned with the paper ballots.

-If you are blind, deaf, unable to walk, unable to write, or any other situation you can still vote.
-Let us know when you check in and we will make any and every accommodation to give you the right to vote.
+If you are blind, deaf, unable to walk, unable to write, or in any other situation, you can still vote.
+Let us know when you check in, and we will make any and every accommodation to give you the right to vote.
+You can bring an assistant to help you vote; that individual will have to fill out a short form, but we welcome them.

 Being an Election Judge isn't easy.
-It's an extremely long day and it's emotionally taxing assisting so many different people.
-You can't even step outside for a breath of fresh air, and you're suddenly BFFs with 13 people you hardly know for almost 24 hours straight.
-I now understand why when I went to vote the majority of the election judges look bored, angry, or exhausted.
+It's an extremely long day, and it's emotionally taxing to assist so many different people.
+You can't even step outside for a quick walk or breath of fresh air, and you're suddenly BFFs with 13 people you hardly know for almost 24 hours straight.
+I now understand why, when I went to vote, the majority of the election judges looked bored, angry, or exhausted.
 I will be even kinder to them in the future!

 Mean People Vote